Anjasfedo/python-project-20/README.md

 1. Run the script using `python main.py`.
 2. Enter the URL when prompted.
 3. Check the `images` directory for the saved QR code image.

 #

+# 8. Interest Payment Calculator :currency_exchange:

+The `main.py` script calculates the monthly payment for a loan based on the loan amount, annual interest rate, and the number of years.

+### Functionality :gear:

+1. **Display Welcome Message :wave:**

+   - Displays a welcome message introducing the monthly payment loan calculator.

+2. **User Input for Loan Details :keyboard:**

+   - Takes user input for the loan amount, annual interest rate, and the number of years.

+3. **Calculate Monthly Interest Rate :1234:**

+   - Calculates the monthly interest rate based on the annual interest rate.

+4. **Calculate Total Number of Months :calendar:**

+   - Calculates the total number of months for the loan based on the number of years.

+5. **Calculate Monthly Payment :money_with_wings:**

+   - Uses the loan formula to calculate the monthly payment.

+6. **Display Monthly Payment :computer:**

+   - Prints the calculated monthly payment with 2 decimal places on the console.

+7. **Save Result to Text File :floppy_disk:**
+   - Saves the calculated monthly payment to a text file named "interest_payment_calculator_result.txt".

+### Usage :wrench:

+1. Run the script using `python main.py`.
+2. Input the loan amount, annual interest rate, and the number of years when prompted.
+3. View the calculated monthly payment on the console.
+4. Check the "interest_payment_calculator_result.txt" file for the saved result.

+#